The concepts of a modern home and a cozy home don’t necessarily always go together, but they can.

 If you love modern design, but you still want a home that feels comfortable and family-friendly, you can mix in different styles.
 Consider a transitional approach, with elements of both modern and traditional design.
 You don’t have to go entirely in one direction with your home.

 You might, for example, add some overstuffed more traditional armchairs to that modern sofa you love so much.
+If you have a guest room, consider looking into trundle beds or a daybed instead of a traditional looking bed.
 Maybe you integrate modern design in your light fixtures or your art as well.

 Lighting is one of the more overlooked parts of home design and decorating, but it’s also one of the most important.
 The lighting you have in a space can alter the entire feeling.